 The Hollywood Heritage Museum is located on Highland, across the street from the Hollywood Bowl.
 The event will begin at 7:30p.

-While you’re there, make sure to pick up copies of Forgotten Hollywood Forgotten History and Son of Forgotten Hollywood Forgotten History in their quaint gift shop.
-These purchases will complete a wonderful evening of nostalgic entertainment.
+Make sure to pick up Forgotten Hollywood Forgotten History and Son of Forgotten Hollywood Forgotten History in their quaint gift shop.
+These purchases will complete a wonderful evening of entertainment.

 Paramount Pictures is currently celebrating their 100th anniversary.